delaneyj/datastar/code/go/site/static/md/examples/click_to_edit.md

 ### There is no form

 If you compare to HTMX you'll notice there is no form, you can use one, but it's unnecessary.
-This is because you are already using signals and when you use a `PUT` to `/contact/1/edit`, the body is the entire contents of the store, and it's available to handle errors and validation holistically.
+This is because you are already using signals and when you use a `PUT` to `/contact/1/edit`, the body is the entire contents of the signals, and it's available to handle errors and validation holistically.
 There is also a profanity filter on the normal rendering of the contact that is not applied to the edit form.
 Controlling the rendering complete on the server allows you to have a single source of truth for the data and the rendering.

 ### There is no client validation